reproduce-work/reproduce-work/document/main.md

 In metascience, computational reproduction is the process of reproducing the results of a scientific paper using the data and code provided by the authors of the paper.
 This subject sits within the broader context of "reproducibility" in scientific  research, which is the idea that scientific results should be reproducible by other scientists (or anyone interested, for that matter).
 Concepts around reproducibility have been core to the philosophy of science for decades, but several aspects of the scientific method have been challenged by recent developments.
 On top of the outright fraud and misconduct that is apparently common, there are more subtle forms research malpractice and human error that are known to pervade the published scientific literature as well, in the form of selective publication and $p$-hacking described above.
 On top of all this, the complexity of scientific code and restrictiveness of many data sharing agreements means that most published scientific results are not reproducible to even the lowest degree.
 Among those concerned about reproducibility on all fronts, this has led to a call for heightened standards of reproducibility in scientific research.

 To this end, we introduce a simple framework for achieving and demonstrating computational reproducibility, referred to as `reproduce.work`.
 The associated scientific development kit is designed to facilitate production of reproducible scientific computing projects by default.
 It features a full-featured computing environment (enabled by containerization) that is compatible with essentially any existing scientific workflow.
 The framework also features a suite of software that facilitates the publication of standardized computational reports with structured metadata.
 The framework is designed to be as simple as possible while accommodating a wide variety of scientific output.
-As a proof-of-concept version 0.0.1 example of this framework, the source code for this paper and the full stack containerized environment used to produce it are open source and can be found [here](\INSERT{config.project.full_url})\footnote{[\INSERT{config.project.full_url}](\INSERT{config.project.full_url})} run and in any modern computing environment.
+As a proof-of-concept version 0.0.1 example of this framework, the source code for this paper and the full stack containerized environment used to produce it are open source and can be found [here](\INSERT{config.project.base_url})\footnote{[\INSERT{config.project.base_url}](\INSERT{config.project.base_url})} run and in any modern computing environment.